The Best French Films to Watch on Netflix in 2022

-Although not many European movies make it to British theatres, English-speaking audiences can now access lots of French cinema on streaming platforms such as Netflix and Hulu.
-For language enthusiasts, this is also a wonderful opportunity to familiarise themselves with the French accent.
-Since French films are often full of loquacious characters and expressive narration, they’ll give you a nice earful of what contemporary, real-world French sounds like.
+Although not many European movies make it to British theatres, English-speaking audiences can now access some of the best French films on Netflix.
+For language enthusiasts, this is a wonderful opportunity to familiarise themselves with the French accent.
+Since most French films on Netflix are often full of loquacious characters and expressive narration, they’ll give you a nice earful of what contemporary, real-world French sounds like.

 That is why today we have compiled a list of the best French films on Netflix and other streaming platforms for both cinephiles and language lovers.